 The experience I gained from this trip was making new friendships with fellow students and staff in the academic world.
 I found it helpful and valuable to get their perspective on my own third-year project because they have been through the process that I, and the rest of our group, are about to embark upon.
 Not only did we create friendships with each other but also with the staff that travelled with us.
 The staff that came with us are not only excellent in their chosen disciplines but also very lovely people and I’m sure I can speak for the rest of my peers that we felt very safe in unfamiliar surroundings in their company.

-If you can apply for this trip next year, I would seriously encourage you to.
+If you can apply for this trip in the future, I would seriously encourage you to.
 Not only do you experience coaching and research internationally, but you also get to see some of Canada’s iconic sights.
 It’s more than an academic study trip, you learn about yourself and others whilst you travel.
 I would certainly love to go again.”